Stay updated on our activities

 - The impact of new political orientations on the evolution of State aid policy, including tools for strategic sectors, crisis response, and sustainability

-- The role of State aid in supporting the EU’s broader industrial policy, particularly in the context of the green and digital transitions
+- The role of State aid in supporting the EU’s broader industrial policy goals and in the context of the green and digital transitions

 - Diverse perspectives from key institutional and sectoral stakeholders on the current and future direction of State aid control

 The first part of the day will feature presentations by recognised experts analysing recent jurisprudence and enforcement trends.
-This will be followed by a keynote address from a senior representative of the European Commission, offering direct insight into the current political orientations shaping State aid policy.
-This event will culminate in a round table discussion with high-level stakeholders from EU institutions, national administrations, and the private sector, providing a forum for the exchange of views and professional experience.
+The event will culminate in a round table discussion with high-level stakeholders from EU institutions, national administrations, and the private sector, providing a forum for the exchange of views and professional experience.
 Q&A sessions throughout the day will allow participants to engage actively with speakers and panellists.

 This conference will provide you with a clearer understanding of the current direction of EU State aid law and policy, combining legal analysis with forward-looking perspectives from key institutional actors.
 You will gain insight into how recent Court rulings and Commission decisions are shaping enforcement practice, and how State aid is being used strategically to advance the EU’s industrial, environmental, and digital agendas.
 Whether you are involved in applying State aid rules, designing support measures, or advising on compliance, the event will enhance your ability to anticipate legal developments, align with evolving policy objectives, and engage in informed decision-making within your organisation or institution.